ReStartQ/probable-file-system/README.md

 Ex: C:\Users\MyUserName\OneDrive\Desktop\New Folder

-When it prompts for if you are doing it for osu, reply with y or yes.
+When it prompts for whether this is for osu, reply with y or yes.

 Note: Choosing no will let you input a file type but will go with a different naming standard compared to the osu standard.